 Santiago del Estero

-Santiago del Estero is a city in northern Argentina, the capital of the Santiago del Estero Province.
-It has a population of 244,733 inhabitants and a surface of 2,116 km.
+Santiago del Estero is the capital of Santiago del Estero Province in northern Argentina.
+It has a population of 244,733 inhabitants, making it the twelfth largest city in the country, and a surface of 2,116 km.
 It lies on the Dulce River and on National Route 9, at a distance of 1,042 km north-northwest from Buenos Aires.
-Santiago del Estero is the oldest city founded by Spanish settlers in Argentina that still exists as such.
+Santiago del Estero is the oldest city founded by Spanish settlers in Argentina that still exists as such, estimated to be 455 years old, according to historical sources of Argentina.
+As such, it is nicknamed "Madre de Ciudades" (Mother of Cities), as it is the first city founded in the actual territory of Argentina.
+It was officially declared "Mother of cities and Cradle of Folklore"

 The city houses the Universidad Nacional de Santiago del Estero, founded in 1973, and Universidad Catolica, founded in 1960.
 Other points of interest include the city's Cathedral, the Santo Domingo Convent, and the Provincial Archeology Museum.